Iowa vs. Louisville Predictions & Picks - Women's NCAA Tournament Elite Eight

 Iowa Schedule Analysis

-- The Hawkeyes' best win of the season came in an 86-85 victory versus the No. 2 Indiana Hoosiers on February 26.
+- The Hawkeyes' best victory this season came against the Indiana Hoosiers, a squad ranked inside the AP's Top 25 (No. 2).
+The Hawkeyes secured the 86-85 win at home on February 26.

-- The Hawkeyes have 12 wins versus Quadrant 1 opponents, tied for the fifth-most in the country.
+- The Hawkeyes have tied for the fifth-most Quadrant 1 wins in the country (12).

 Iowa 2022-23 Best Wins